heizelnut/route66/README.md

 <section>
 ```

 We've now implemented 2 pages in our SPA.
-We now need to tinker with JS to make it work.
+We now need to tinker with JS a little bit:
 ```js
 document.addEventListener("DOMContentLoaded", _ => { R.init() });
 ```